vjlab/resources/tutorial-m3-quickstart.md

 [SLURM](https://en.wikipedia.org/wiki/Slurm_Workload_Manager) is a queueing manager used by many HPCs around the world; widely used because it's open-source (i.e. free).
 It's necessary because there are often multiple users requesting computational resources from the same HPC, with different computational demands, runtimes, and so on.
 So SLURM doesn't actually do any computation, it assigns user-submitted computing tasks to the nodes within the HPC cluster as efficiently as possible.

-As a practical for this tutorial, it's recommended that you do a dummy run of the BEAST software - no knowledge of BEAST is required.
-Download a data input file `benchmark1.xml` from [here](https://github.com/beast-dev/beast-mcmc/blob/master/examples/release/Benchmarks/benchmark1.xml) - this file contains the raw data and some parameters in a format that BEAST understands.
-In this practical, you'll:
+As a practical for this tutorial, we'll do a dummy run of the BEAST software.
+No knowledge of BEAST is required.
+In this tutorial:
-1. Prepare a SLURM script, using the template provided
+ - Prepare a SLURM script, `my_slurm_script.txt` - a bunch of instructions that tells the HPC what to do
+ - Get an `xml` file, `benchmark1.xml` - a bunch of instruction that tells the BEAST software (already installed on the HPC) what to do.
+Download it [here](https://github.com/beast-dev/beast-mcmc/blob/master/examples/release/Benchmarks/benchmark1.xml) - this file contains the raw data and some parameters in a format that BEAST understands.
+ - Upload both files to the HPC (see the Cyberduck tutorial)
-2. Submit the SLURM script to the HPC, telling the HPC to run a BEAST command
+ - Submit the SLURM script (or "submit the job") to the HPC, and review a bunch of frequently used HPC commands
-3. Retrieve the output of your HPC job.

-## 2. Logging into M3
-Open your Terminal (assuming you're using a Mac), and in the command line, login using:

-`$ ssh <your_username>@m3.massive.org.au`

-You'll be prompted for your password, and then you're in.
+ - Retrieve your job output after the run is complete.

-## 3. Running a Command in M3
+## 3. Writing a SLURM Script
 M3 needs two kinds of information:
 1. Specifics of your HPC computational needs like number of nodes, number of cores per node, memory usage, runtime etc.
 2. The actual job that needs to be run, e.g. a command like `beast -beagle_off my_input_file.xml`